 The same rules for getting an airline credit card apply for a hotel card, except my rules for getting a hotel reward card are more strict.

-Rule #1: Don’t get a hotel credit card as your first card
+Rule #1: Don’t get a hotel credit card as your primary card.

-Your best bet is a cash-back card, like the Chase Freedom® Credit Card, Blue Cash Preferred® Card from American Express® (6% on groceries and 3% on gas) or the Discover it®, which offers 5% cash back on rotating categories each quarter.
+Your best bet is a cash-back card, like the Chase Freedom® Credit Card, the Blue Cash Preferred® Card from American Express® (which offers 6% cash back at U.S. supermarkets up to $6,000 per year in purchases [1% thereafter], 3% at U.S. gas stations and select U.S. department stores, and 1% on all other purchases), or the Discover it®, which offers 5% cash back on rotating categories each quarter.

 A Look at the Best